 SMFR’s fire suppression program is one that supports the mission of preserving life and property while effectively managing resources.
 Timely processing of 9-1-1 calls, and response with highly trained and well equipped professional firefighters is required, along with sound fire ground strategy and tactics, and optimum use of apparatus, tools and equipment.

 SMFR provides an integrated fire and emergency medical response to all calls, and provides the community with a designated level of out-of-hospital emergency medical care.
 We provide emergency response with cross-trained firefighter/Emergency Medical Technicians and Paramedics.

-is comprised of three sections, under direction of the Fire Marshal.
+The Fire Marshal's Office is comprised of three sections, under direction of the Fire Marshal.
 Included are the Development & Construction, Code Compliance, and the Investigation Section.
-The LSB is primarily responsible for enforcement of adopted codes and standards throughout the jurisdiction.
+The FMO is primarily responsible for enforcement of adopted codes and standards throughout the jurisdiction.

 Under the auspices of the Fire Marshal, the Investigations Unit is committed to determining the circumstances of all fires, explosions, and hazardous materials-related incidents in the district.
 Findings are used to compile and define the fire problem, track the trends of fire cause and frequency, and provide documentation for legal action.

 Community Services has developed community risk reduction programs targeting the most vulnerable populations.
 Our educators combine education, engineering, enforcement, economic incentives and empowerment strategies to reduce vulnerability to fire, injuries, illnesses and disasters.
 Collaboration between educators and other SMFR bureaus, safety organizations, community groups, and businesses helps accomplish the Education Unit’s goals.